purduesigbots/pros-docs/v5/getting-started/macos.rst

    to also install the VEX Vision Utility to set up signatures.
 Run :code:`brew install vcs-vision` to do this.
 Once installed, you'll be able to run the program by looking for "vcs_vision" in Spotlight.
 6. That's it!
-You can now start using PROS 3.
+You can now start using PROS.

 .. note:: If you do not want to use the PROS Editor, and instead intend to use only the PROS CLI, substitute the command in step 4 with the following: :code:`brew install pros-cli`.